The Llangollen Canal information page

 As you pass into North Wales via Chirk Bank, “The Lion Quays” and “The Poacher’s” on the canal side are worth visiting for lunch, dinner or just some good beer.

 Just beyond the Chirk aqueduct and tunnel you can moor up and walk to Chirk Castle situated about 2 miles away.
+The castle was constructed in the late 13th Century under Edward I to guard the Dee and Ceiriog valleys.
+It is now looked after by The National Trust and makes for an interesting walk in good weather.

 The final stretch of the Llangollen Canal from the Trevor Basin directly after the Pontcysyllte Aqueduct is narrow and shallow all the way to Llangollen with scenes of open hilly pastures.